Gold standard: Great Depression

 Many other countries followed Britain in returning to the gold standard, leading to a period of relative stability but also deflation.
 This state of affairs lasted until the Great Depression (1929–1939) forced countries off the gold standard.
 Primary-producing countries were first to abandon the gold standard.
-In the summer of 1931, a Central European banking crisis led Germany and Austria suspend gold convertibility and impose exchange controls.
+In the summer of 1931, a Central European banking crisis led Germany and Austria to suspend gold convertibility and impose exchange controls.
 A May 1931 run on Austria's largest commercial bank had caused it to fail.
 The run spread to Germany, where the central bank also collapsed.
 International financial assistance was too late and in July 1931 Germany adopted exchange controls, followed by Austria in October.
 The Austrian and German experiences, as well as British budgetary and political difficulties, were among the factors that destroyed confidence in sterling, which occurred in mid-July 1931.
 Runs ensued and the Bank of England lost much of its reserves.

 On September 19, 1931, speculative attacks on the pound led the Bank of England to abandon the gold standard, ostensibly "temporarily".
 However, the ostensibly temporary departure from the gold standard had unexpectedly positive effects on the economy, leading to greater acceptance of departing from the gold standard.
 Loans from American and French central banks of £50 million were insufficient and exhausted in a matter of weeks, due to large gold outflows across the Atlantic.
 The British benefited from this departure.
 They could now use monetary policy to stimulate the economy.
 Australia and New Zealand had already left the standard and Canada quickly followed suit.

-The interwar partially-backed gold standard was inherently unstable because of the conflict between the expansion of liabilities to foreign central banks and the resulting deterioration in the Bank of England's reserve ratio.
+The interwar partially backed gold standard was inherently unstable because of the conflict between the expansion of liabilities to foreign central banks and the resulting deterioration in the Bank of England's reserve ratio.
 France was then attempting to make Paris a world class financial center, and it received large gold flows as well.

 Upon taking office in March 1933, U.S. President Franklin D. Roosevelt departed from the gold standard.

 By the end of 1932, the gold standard had been abandoned as a global monetary system.
 Czechoslovakia, Belgium, France, the Netherlands and Switzerland abandoned the gold standard in the mid-1930s.
 According to Barry Eichengreen, there were three primary reasons for the collapse of the gold standard: